dollarlint configuration

 schemas.catalogs.failureChoose warn, error, or skip when a catalog cannot be loaded or a catalog-inferred schema cannot be loaded or compiled.

-schemas.catalogs.sourcesList SchemaStore-format catalog sources.
+schemas.catalogs.sourcesList built-in and SchemaStore-format catalog sources.

 schemas.catalogs.sources[].nameHuman-readable source name used in schema source metadata and warnings.

-schemas.catalogs.sources[].urlRemote catalog URL.
+schemas.catalogs.sources[].urlRemote catalog URL for schemastore sources.
 Mutually exclusive with path.

-schemas.catalogs.sources[].pathLocal catalog path.
+schemas.catalogs.sources[].pathLocal catalog path for schemastore sources.
 Mutually exclusive with url.

 schemas.catalogs.sources[].enabledDisable one source without deleting it.